DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### **2021/09/30 v0.700**
+ * UPDATE - Item lore now will show up when item quality is > 80, instead of random
  * UPDATE - Now daily rewards will reset and allows you to claim again from the begining when you missed a day

 ### **2021/09/29 v0.700**